frida/frida-website/_i18n/en/_posts/2020-10-28-frida-14-0-released.markdown

 - Fix build regressions on Linux/armhf and Linux/arm64.
 - Publish binaries for Raspberry Pi 32- and 64-bit.

+### Changes in 14.0.7

+- Avoid deadlocking in scenarios where we crash while executing JS code, e.g. when calling out to a NativeFunction w/ `exceptions: 'propagate'`, or in case of a bug in GumJS.
+Thanks [@mrmacete][]!
+- Fix CModule on macOS/arm64.
+- Publish Python and Node.js binaries for Raspberry Pi 32-bit.
+- Publish binaries for Fedora 33 instead of Fedora 32.
+- Publish binaries for Ubuntu 20.10.

 [frida-compile]: https://github.com/frida/frida-compile
 [QuickJS]: https://bellard.org/quickjs/